inadarei/linkedapis/index.md

 ### Linked APIs vs. Hypermedia APIs.

-Hypermedia style of API design focuses on "simultaneous presentation of information and controls such that the information becomes the affordance through which the user obtains choices and selects actions".
+Hypermedia style of API design focuses on "simultaneous presentation of information and controls such that the information becomes the affordance through which the user obtains choices and selects actions"<a href="#fn1" id="ref1">1</a></sup>.
 The benefit of such design is increased flexibility and adaptability over time.

 Linked API style of API design focuses on [unbundling](http://www.vox.com/2014/6/24/5840248/the-powerful-economic-principle-behind-yo) of data storage from the interface in APIs, which has the affect of allowing APIS to operate on data-sets that are distributed across organizational boundaries.
 The benefit of such design is better distribution of responsibilities among data-set owners and API publishers